Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 grefm_: Contains content for Greece, Byzantium, and other Hellene, Rhomaios, and Urum countries
 balkfm_: Contains content for the Southern Slav, Romanian, and Albanian countries
 turkfm_: Contains content for the Ottoman Empire and the Turkish state
-mgrbfm: Contains content for the Ottoman subjects in Northern Africa
+mgrbfm_: Contains content for the Ottoman subjects in Northern Africa
 haykfm_: Contains content for Kurdistan, Armenia, and Assyria
 eqfm_: Contains content for the Eastern Question and Expeditions; was formerly merged with turkfm